chasewnelson/SNPGenie/README.md

 ## Troubleshooting

 * Using **Windows**?
-SNPGenie was written for Unix systems (including Mac) which have Perl installed by default.
-However, if you're using Windows, it's as simple as following these three-minute instructions from Microsoft, and you'll be good to go!
+SNPGenie was written for Unix systems (including Mac), which have Perl installed by default.
+Windows doesn't, but getting Perl installed is as simple as following these <a target="_blank" href="http://learn.perl.org/installing/windows.html">three-minute download instructions</a>, and you'll be good to go!
 Just open the Windows Command Prompt, and remember to type "perl" first when you run SNPGenie, *i.e.*, type "perl snpgenie-1.2.pl".
 * SNPGenie isn't executing?
 Try preceding the whole command line with "perl" to make sure SNPGenie is being treated as a script.
 For example:

         perl snpgenie-1.2.pl --sepfiles --minfreq=0.01 --snpreport=mySNPreport.txt --fastafile=myFASTA.fa --gtffile=myGTF.gtf